primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 On Android this socket is linked at `/dev/socket/traced_consumer`.
 On all platforms it is overridable via the `PERFETTO_CONSUMER_SOCK_NAME` env var.

 Trace data contains sensitive information that discloses the activity the system (e.g., which processes / threads are running) and can allow side-channel attacks.
-For this reason the consumer socket is intended to be exposed only to few privileged processes.
+For this reason the consumer socket is intended to be exposed only to a few privileged processes.

 On Android, only the `adb shell` domain (used by various UI tools like [Perfetto UI](https://ui.perfetto.dev/),